picoCTF/cmgr-artifact-server/README.md

 A server for automatically handling the distribution of [cmgr](https://github.com/ArmyCyberInstitute/cmgr) build artifacts.

-`cmgr-artifact-server` is intended to run alongside `cmgrd` and can operate in one of two modes.
+`cmgr-artifact-server` is intended to run alongside `cmgrd` and supports multiple file hosting backends.
+Similarly to `cmgrd`, it is a single binary and requires minimal configuration.

-Similarly to `cmgrd`, it is a single binary requiring minimal configuration.
+The `CMGR_ARTIFACT_DIR` environment variable (also used by `cmgrd`) determines which artifacts to serve, while the backend and other options are specified via flags.

-## Testing mode (file server)
+## `selfhosted` backend

-Testing mode provides a simple way to serve build artifacts over HTTP without exposing the full `cmgrd` API to end users.
-In this mode, `cmgr-artifact-server` functions as a simple web server.
+The `selfhosted` backend provides a simple way to serve build artifacts over HTTP without exposing the full `cmgrd` API to end users. `cmgr-artifact-server` itself will run a web server for generated artifact files.

 ```bash
 # Artifact files can be served by the cmgrd API, but this also exposes other endpoints: